fmoyen/CAPIApp/README.md

 # CAPIApp Objective:
-Develop / test a way to use a CAPI adapter in a Openshift App environment.
+Develop / test a way to use a CAPI adapter in an Openshift App environment.

 ## Way to execute
 "CMD /usr/local/bin/StayUp.bash" in the Dockerfile so the container automatically runs StayUp.bash when starting